dli10/sta208-final-proj/README.md

 The Fashion-MNIST dataset can be found on Kaggle: https://www.kaggle.com/datasets/zalando-research/fashionmnist

 final_project_svm.ipynb trains SVM on this dataset using different feature extraction methods: PCA, FastICA, and TruncatedSVD.
 The dataset was also trained with logistic regression as an additional comparison.

+Final Project EDA-CNN-ROC.ipynb includes EDA on dataset, multi-calss ROC curves, multi-calss Precision-Recall curves and simple implementation of a CNN model to compare with CNN.